-Georgia’s Move on When Ready (MOWR) program provides eligible Georgia high school students with the opportunity to take approved college courses for credit towards both their high school graduation and college degree requirements at little or no cost to the student.
+Georgia’s Move on When Ready (MOWR) program is a Dual Enrollment program that provides eligible Georgia high school students with the opportunity to take approved college courses for credit towards both their high school graduation and college degree requirements at little or no cost to the student.

-The MOWR program provides a student-specific award amount to the college or university the eligible student attends to be applied to the student’s tuition, mandatory fees and required textbooks.
-MOWR students may incur some expenses for course-related fees and supplies (such as course lab or material fees) as well as optional fees charged by the college or university (such as parking, housing, and meal plan expenses).
-The MOWR program covers courses approved and published in the MOWR Course Directory for the institution and term the student attends.
+The MOWR program provides funding directly to the college or university to be applied to the student’s tuition, mandatory fees and required textbooks.
+MOWR students may have some expenses for course-related fees and supplies (such as course lab or material fees) as well as optional fees charged by the college or university (such as parking, housing, and meal plan expenses).
+The MOWR program covers courses approved and published in the MOWR Course Directory for the institution and term the student attends only.
 Students opting to take a course that is not published in the MOWR Course Directory are responsible for any expenses resulting from enrollment in that course.
 Students may be charged a lost or damaged book fee for any textbook not returned in the condition or by the deadline required by their college or university.
-Students are encouraged to discuss possible out-of-pocket expenses with their Dual Enrollment/MOWR Coordinator before making a final decision to participate in the program.
+Students are encouraged to discuss possible out-of-pocket expenses with their Dual Enrollment/MOWR Coordinator at their college or university of interest before making a final decision to participate in the program.

-In order to participate in the dual enrollment/MOWR program, students must complete all of the following:
+In order to participate in the Dual Enrollment/MOWR program, students must complete all of the following:

 Complete an admission application for the college or university he/she wishes to attend.
-The admission application, along with all required admission documentation, must be submitted to the college or university by their published dual enrollment/MOWR deadline.
-MOWR students are not required to pay an admission application fee.
-Any questions regarding the college or university’s application procedure, deadlines, or documentation requirements should be directed to the Dual Enrollment/MOWR Coordinator for that college or university.
+The admission application, along with all other required admission documentation, must be submitted to the college or university by their published Dual Enrollment/MOWR deadline.
+The college or university will let the student know what items must be submitted to complete their admissions application.
+Any questions regarding the college or university’s application procedure, deadlines, or documentation requirements should be directed to the Dual Enrollment/MOWR Coordinator.
+The following are typically required: